Tim-HanSheng-Huang/LocationSelectionProject/README.md

-## Location Selection Project
-Topic: Location Selection Analysis for Hand Shake Beverages Store -A Case Study of Taipei City
+## Location Selection Analysis for Hand Shake Beverages Store -A Case Study of Taipei City
-Description: This project want to analyze selection for hand-shake beverages stores in Taipei by open government data
+This project want to analyze selection for hand-shake beverages stores in Taipei by open government data

 ### Analysis and Report
 Analysis code and general description (English): Please view the [website](https://tim-hansheng-huang.github.io/LocationSelectionProject/LocationSelection_Analysis.html)